alphagov/govuk-inverse-similarity/README.md

 This is used by the topic-group sampler algorithm, after the content has been topic-modelled.
 It describes the minimum probability that an LDA model assigned topic can have.
 Lower values will produce a higher volume of sampled documents, but they may be of lower quality.

-### Number of Cores

-This sets the number of processes used to train the LDA Model, and to map topics to page content.
-It defaults to 1.
-If you've got spare CPU cycles to throw at it, set this to the number of CPU cores you have available, minus 1.

 ## Further Reading

 This project wouldn't have been feasible without the knowledge and experience of [previous GOV.UK experiments with LDA tagging](https://github.com/alphagov/govuk-lda-tagger)